ciaran-finnegan/vuln-reporting-demo/Rapid_MVP_App_Architecture.md

 ## MVP Feature Subset

+> **Note:** This section lists the features that are in scope for the MVP demo.
+These are the minimum required to demonstrate value and should be fully implemented and tested.
+Anything not listed here is considered out of scope for the MVP.

 For this rapid MVP demo, we focus on a core subset that demonstrates value while remaining buildable in 2-3 days:

 ### 1. Tenable Nessus File Upload